How to Prepare for a HurricaneBuilding a Crisis Response Network

 Included here is the standard dispatch sequence used in most emergency response efforts:

-There are a lot of ways that a community response network can be dispatched, but from experience we can tell you that some solutions are better than others.
+There are a lot of ways that a Crisis Response network can be dispatched, but from experience we can tell you that some solutions are better than others.
 We feel so strongly about the quality of emergency dispatch solutions out there that we developed our own — the Beacon dispatch platform developed by Trek Medics with support from Vision Point Systems, Cisco Systems, Google.org and Twilio.org.
 But for those interested in exploring other solutions, here are a few principles to keep in mind:

 Understand the scale you’re trying to achieve